dancepartyteam/docs/docs/legacy/how-to-play/wii.md

 **A:**
 - Make sure your Wii is connected to the internet.
 - Confirm Wi-Fi settings are correct and you agreed to the Wii Internet Agreement.
 - Enable WiiConnect24 and other online features.
+- Make sure your Wii's MAC Address is linked to your account in [DanceParty Hub](https://dp-dev.ryuatelier.org/hub/profile).
 - If the issue persists, [join our Discord](https://dp.ryuatelier.org/discord) for help.